-Borrowing from the fable, Tortoise & Hare is a race for the slow and the fast — victory lies in finishing.
-The closest trail race to Ithaca, this is a good introduction to both trail running and local trails, with Buttermilk Falls providing a spectacular backdrop.
-The 1-mile fun run/hike course is practically flat—it can be completed by anyone, regardless of age.
-The 10K+ (6.7 mile) course covers beautiful, varied terrain, including the Larch Meadow Trail, the easy Bear Trail, and the rolling Treman Lake Trail.
-There is one long, steep hill that climbs about 450 feet in under a mile, lending another interpretation to the race name: slow up, fast down.
-There are three water stops on the course, at roughly miles 2, 4,and 5.5 miles.
+Borrowing from the fable, Tortoise & Hare is a race for the slow and the fast—victory lies in finishing.
+Our closest trail race to Ithaca, this is a good introduction to both trail running and local trails, while Buttermilk Falls provides a spectacular backdrop.
+The 10K+ (6.7-mile) course covers beautiful, varied terrain, including the easy Larch Meadow Trail, the semi-technical Bear Trail, and the rolling Treman Lake Trail.
+There is one long, steep hill that climbs about 450 feet in under a mile, lending another interpretation to the race name—up slow, down fast.

 This race is dedicated to the memory of its founder, Rich Lawrence, who died in a canoeing accident in 1998.
-Special thanks to Rich’s close friend Cynthia Lange for her continued support and help at this race, and to our community sponsor, GreenStar Natural Foods Market, for providing the delicious food and drink at the finish.
+Special thanks to Rich’s close friend Cynthia Lange for her continued support and help at this race.

-The Tortoise & Hare Trail Runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.
+Tortoise & Hare is part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

-The 10K+ race starts at 9:00 AM.
-The untimed fun run starts at 9:05.
-Please arrive at least 30 minutes prior to your race to pick up your bib.
+The race starts at 9:00 AM.
+Please arrive at least 30 minutes early to pick up your bib.

 - Turn right at King Road, cross the bridge, and take an immediate left onto the Bear Trail.
 (Watch for traffic here!)